 Several nutrient-dense herbs are available for women suffering from cramps.
-They can support the body, tone tissues and soothe inflammation.
-The result can be a lighter flow, better mood and reduced cramping.
+They can support the body, tone tissues, and soothe inflammation.
+The result can be a lighter flow, a better mood, and reduced cramping.
 You can consume a cup or two of the tea two days before your period and again during your flow.
-If you cannot predict when your flow will start, you can still make a tea before it begins.
+If you cannot predict when your flow will start, you can still make tea before it begins.

 Red raspberry leaf

 You may have heard that red raspberry leaf tea can help with period cramps, but how does it work?
-This herbal tea contains ingredients that have been used for centuries to help with cramps and discomfort.
-The best thing about this tea is that it can help relieve both menstrual cramps and a variety of other conditions.
+This herbal tea contains ingredients used for centuries to help with cramps and discomfort.
+The best thing about this tea is that it can help relieve both menstrual cramps and various other conditions.
 Its natural sweetness may help alleviate period cramps, but it’s also good for your health.

 While it’s true that raspberry and ginger are the most effective herbs to help ease cramps and relieve discomfort, the flavor isn’t as pleasant for everyone.
-The flavor isn’t very pleasant, but it can help ease menstrual pain.
-You can also try fennel tea, which is high in phytoestrogen, which is dietary estrogen.
+The taste isn’t delightful, but it can help ease menstrual pain.
+You can also try fennel tea, which is high in phytoestrogen and dietary estrogen.
 Fennel seeds also soothe the uterine muscles.

 Drinking chamomile tea can help alleviate painful period cramps.
 Its anti-spasmodic and anti-inflammatory properties make it a good remedy for period cramps.
-In fact, it has even been shown to help alleviate PMS symptoms.
+It has even been shown to help alleviate PMS symptoms.
 By inhibiting the production of nitric oxide, chamomile can help relieve cramping.
-This tea has multiple benefits for both women and men and is a good choice for those who are having uncomfortable cramps.
+This tea has multiple benefits for women and men and is a good choice for those with uncomfortable cramps.

 It is popularly used for soothing period cramps.
-It has anti-inflammatory and anti-spasmodic properties, and it also helps relieve menstrual cramps and reduces bloating.
-Taking chamomile tea for period cramps will reduce the pain and bloating you experience during your monthly cycle.
+It has anti-inflammatory and anti-spasmodic properties, helps relieve menstrual cramps, and reduces bloating.
+Taking chamomile tea for period cramps will lessen the pain and bloating you experience during your monthly cycle.
 Women who consume chamomile tea five days before their period have reported a decrease in cramps.
-It is also an effective natural remedy for headaches and indigestion, and it is free of caffeine and additives.
+It is also an effective natural remedy for headaches and indigestion and is free of caffeine and additives.

 Peppermint is an excellent choice for anyone suffering from painful menstrual cramps.
-This tea contains menthol, a natural astringent that relaxes muscle contractions in the uterus.
+This tea contains menthol, a natural astringent that relaxes uterine muscle contractions.
 Studies have shown that peppermint can significantly reduce the pain associated with period cramps.
 However, it is unclear how much menthol is needed to affect the uterus.
-If you’re worried that it’s too strong to treat your cramps, consider a lower menthol content.
+Consider a lower menthol content if you’re worried that it’s too strong to treat your cramps.

 The muscle relaxant properties of peppermint make it a good choice for women suffering from painful menstrual cramps.
 It also helps relieve symptoms of fatigue and bloating.
 It’s a natural diuretic, too, which can help ease your discomfort.
-Peppermint also has anti-inflammatory properties, which makes it a great choice for those who are suffering from painful menstrual cramps.
+Peppermint also has anti-inflammatory properties, making it an excellent choice for those suffering from painful menstrual cramps.

-If you suffer from PMS, then you’ve likely already heard about the benefits of ginger tea.
+If you suffer from PMS, then you’ve probably already heard about ginger tea’s benefits.
 The spice has been used for centuries to treat the symptoms of PMS, including pain, cramps, nausea, and mood swings.
 It can also improve circulation, which helps to reduce pain.
 But what exactly is the effect of ginger tea on PMS?
 Let’s take a closer look.
 Here are some of its benefits.